alisson-t-bucchi/pizza_price_predictor_ml/README.md

-# Pizza Price Predictor
+# Pizza Price Predictor using Machine Learning.

-This is an interactive application developed with [Streamlit](https://streamlit.io) that allows you to predict the price of a pizza based on its diameter and calculate the cost of the required mozzarella cheese using linear regression.
+This is an interactive application developed with **Streamlit**, **Scikit-learn** and **Matplotlib** libraries and .csv files.

+The objective is predict the price of a pizza based on its diameter and calculate the cost of the required mozzarella cheese using linear regression.

 ## Features